TontineTrust/burglar-interview/README.md

   left corner, `(0, N)`.
 - You have a list of sensor locations `(m_i, n_i)`.

-Your algorithm should give the probability of being caught taking the ideal path from the entrance via the diamond to the exit.
 All of this should be put in a Haskell repository on GitHub, which you invite me to, that uses cabal, nix, stack or whichever tools you like.
 Tests are not necessary, but a readme file is, where you describe the formulae that you are using in your code, come from.

 The goal of this exercise, is to test
 - your ability to solve problemms